leminhtuan2015/Today-I-Learn/swift/swift_closures_first-class-function.md

 - **Function** is the special case of **Closure**

 ### Closure use for callback
+  - We can pass functions as parameter
   - Example closure for callback

 ```swift
     class A {
       class func show(callback: @escaping () -> Void = {}){
           callback()